Veil-Project/veil-project.github.io/collections/_posts/2019-02-14-state-of-veil-network.md

 ## Implications

-This complexity creates a number of scenarios which are important to be aware of and need some explanation.
+This complexity creates a number of scenarios which are important to be aware of and need further explanation.

-- We see from the above table, for example, that when Zerocoin is spent, change will be received in CT, since Zerocoin can not currently spend to RingCT transactions.
+- We see from the above table, for example, that when zerocoin is spent, change will be received in CT, since zerocoin can not currently spend to RingCT transactions.

 - When would one have RingCT?
-The change from CT transactions are returned in RingCT.
+The change from CT transactions is returned in RingCT.

 - Your total wallet balance is  comprised of *four* different coin balances.

 - Transactions currently cannot combine multiple input types.
-For example, if you had 10 veil Zerocoin, and 4 veil RingCT in your wallet, you currently could not make a *12 veil* transaction, since that would require input from both Zerocoin and RingCT.
+For example, if you had 10 veil zerocoin, and 4 veil RingCT in your wallet, you currently could not, for instance, make a *12 veil* transaction, since that would require inputs from both zerocoin and RingCT balances.

-- In this same example, if you tried to send 2 veil, you currently can not specify from which “bucket” it comes from, unless using console commands.
-By default, the current wallet prioritizes sending from Zerocoin, then RingCT, and finally CT.
-(Basecoin can only be spent through an RPC command from the Console, in the Advanced area of the wallet.)
+- In this same example, if you tried to send 2 veil, you currently cannot specify from which “bucket” it comes from, unless using console commands.
+By default, the current wallet prioritizes sending from your zerocoin, then RingCT, and finally CT balances (basecoin can only be spent through an RPC command from the Console in the Advanced options area of the wallet).

 ## Looking forward